Eunice9521/Phase_1_Project/README.md

 ### The Data

-Information is extracted from the following files:
+Information is extracted from the following files;

 * imdb. title.basics
 * imdb. title.ratings